cosmos/ibc/spec/ics-024-host-requirements/README.md

 `Path` is as defined above. `Value` is an arbitrary bytestring encoding of a particular data structure.
 Encoding details are left to separate ICSs.

-These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the paths which can be read by `get`.
+These functions MUST be permissioned to the IBC handler module (the implementation of which is described in separate standards) only, so only the IBC handler module can `set` or `delete` the paths that can be read by `get`.
 This can possibly be implemented as a sub-store (prefixed key-space) of a larger key-value store used by the entire state machine.

-Host state machines must provide two instances of this interface - a `provableStore` for storage read by (i.e. proven to) other chains, and a `privateStore` for storage local to the host.
+Host state machines MUST provide two instances of this interface - a `provableStore` for storage read by (i.e. proven to) other chains, and a `privateStore` for storage local to the host, upon which `get` , `set`, and `delete` can be called, e.g. `provableStore.set('some/path', 'value')`.

 The `provableStore`: